COVID-19: travel health notice for all travellers

 Electronic devices

-All electronic devices with GPS technology are illegal and may be confiscated upon entry to Cuba.
+Electronic devices with GPS technology may be confiscated upon entry and returned upon departure.

 Electronic cigarettes and personal vaporizers